Curtains Code Cracker – Curtain Poles

 - Cafe rod – A narrow curtain rod with very small and discreet brackets used for hanging half drop cafe curtains inside a window recess or for lightweight, sheer curtains or nets.

 - Tension rod – A slim, adjustable length curtain rod which does not require any hardware to install.
 Made from tubular steel or plastic, with rubber end caps for grip and an internal spring to create tension inside a window recess.
-Ideal for lightweight curtains and sheer fabrics.
+Tension rods are ideal for lightweight curtains and sheer fabrics.

 - Net rod – A slim, adjustable flat or oval rod which is suspended on lightweight, screw-in or stick-on hooks, for hanging sheer fabrics or net curtains.

-- Bracket – A support which holds a metal or wooden curtain pole in place.
+- Bracket – A support which holds a metal or wood curtain pole in place.
 Metal brackets rae usually angle brackets and wooden brackets are usually turned as decorative, circular bracket.

 - Bosses – Decorative, round, fittings with a stem, resembling a mushroom, used to hold back the front edge of a curtain – also called Ombras.